smithWEBtek/diet-planner-v8/README.md

     (seed file data has 10 users for examples)

   6. How to make a Standard User into Admin user:
-    a. when logged in as Admin (u/n: max@abc.com p/w: pointer)
+    a. when logged in as Admin

+		username: max@abc.com
+		password: pointer
+		or...
+		username: demo@demo.com
+		password: password

     b. navigate to:  http://localhost:3000/admin
       1. click on EDIT on same row as any current Standard User
       2. enter password, enter Log note, click radio button admin